Kernels of trace operators via fine continuity: Introduction

-We assume that at each $x\in \Gamma$ the measure $\mu$ satisfies a kind of asymptotically localized upper regularity condition, see \eqref{E:uniform} and \eqref{E:upperdensdx}.
-This condition involves a pointwise dimensional parameter $d(x)$, required to be large enough to ensure that $\Gamma$ has positive $(\alpha,p)$-capacity, \eqref{E:traceconddx}.
-We further assume that at $(\alpha,p)$-q.e.\ $x\in \Gamma$ the usual upper density with the very same parameter $d(x)$ is strictly positive, \eqref{E:suffconddx}.
-This prevents $\mu$ from having too large \enquote{holes}, i.e., sets where the upper density degenerates.
+{ In Theorem \ref{T:main} we prove \eqref{E:wish} under the assumption} that at each $x\in \Gamma$ the measure $\mu$ satisfies a kind of asymptotically-localized upper regularity condition, see \eqref{E:uniform} and \eqref{E:fatDbar}.
+This condition involves a {dimension function} $d(x)$, {which must be large enough, {uniformly on $\Gamma$,} to ensure that {any relatively open subset of} $\Gamma$ has positive $(\alpha,p)$-capacity, \eqref{E:traceconddx}, and has to satisfy {a logarithmically quantified lower-semicontinuity condition, \eqref{E:L}. }} We further assume that at $(\alpha,p)$-q.e.\ $x\in \Gamma$ the usual upper density with the parameter $d(x)$ is strictly positive, \eqref{E:suffconddx}.
+This prevents $\mu$ from having too large \enquote{holes}, i.e., sets where the upper density degenerates. {In Corollaries \ref{C:dset} and \ref{C:logHoelder} we consider two examples: piecewise constant $d(x)$, and $\log$-H\"older continuous $d(x)$.
+In Theorem \ref{T:main_logcase} we provide a logarithmic refinement of Theorem \ref{T:main} in the case where $\alpha=n/p$.
+In Corollaries \ref{C:trace}, \ref{C:dsettrace} and \ref{C:variant} we apply our results for \eqref{E:wish} to deduce results for \eqref{E:kerTrmu} and its higher-order generalisations.}

 As well as extending far beyond the $d$-set case, our results also provide novel contributions in the $d$-set case.
 Specifically, we are able to extend the results from \cite[Proposition 6.7]{CHM21} to include the case $d=n$, and to include certain limiting values of $\alpha$; see Corollaries \ref{C:dset} and \ref{C:dsettrace} and Remark \ref{R:improve}.